‘Big Brother’ Legend Will Kirby Talks This Season’s Competition And His Cameo On ‘Shahs Of Sunset’

 VM: Any chance we’ll see you this season to host a comp or anything?

-WK: I’m of course hoping to be part of the jury round-table again this year because it lets me impart serious questions and showcase my unparalleled hosting skills but I think competition hosting is best left to those wacky, irreverent former contestants.
+WK: I’m of course hoping to be part of the jury roundtable again this year because it lets me impart serious questions and showcase my unparalleled hosting skills but I think competition hosting is best left to those wacky, irreverent former contestants.
 After all, Big Brother is tentpole summer television fun so we all want to see those looney maniacs on our screens even if just for a fleeting moment!

 You can see a preview for the Shahs of Sunset episode featuring Will Kirby below.

 Shahs of Sunset airs Thursdays at 9/8c on Bravo.
-Big Brother airs Sundays., Wednesdays and Thursdays on CBS.
+Big Brother airs Sundays, Wednesdays, and Thursdays on CBS.